CSc-71010-CSCI-77100-Fall-2022/Syllabus/syllabus.md

 1. Innovative future automated development techniques (program analysis, software engineering, and human-computer interaction) of ML/DL software systems, and
 1. The research technical thrusts that enable new ways to program and engineer ML/DL systems.

 Our exploration will consist of in-class discussions of the literature and team projects that encourage risk taking.
+The course will offer an opportunity for students to pursue research-oriented or novel industrial term projects in small teams (2-4 students).
+Students may pursue any project of their choosing that explores the intersection of software maintenance and evolution, mobile and IoT systems.

+The course will offer an opportunity for students to pursue research-oriented or novel industrial term projects either individually or in small teams (2-4 students).
+Students may choose projects from a list of project ideas provided by the instructor.
+Alternatively, students may a pitch a project to the instructor and/or class.
+Projects should involve programming languages and software engineering.
+Projects exploring the intersection of programming languages, software engineering, software maintenance and evolution, and ML/DL systems are welcome and encouraged.

 To complement the innovative facets of the course, we will couple the investigations with a firm theoretical foundation in programming languages, program analysis and transformation, integrated development environment engineering, and software maintenance and evolution.
 Other topics may include control-flow analysis, dataflow analysis, SSA form, type analysis, pointer/alias analysis, side-effect analysis, and program slicing.
 Imperative and Object-Oriented programming paradigms---and their application in dynamic languages (like Python)---will be thoroughly considered.

 The course materials will include an introduction to basic foundations and current advances in the area of, for example, static (compile-time) and dynamic (run-time) program analysis, as well as some related program transformations.
 Static program analyses are traditionally used in compilers and interpreters for performance optimizations, as well as in software engineering tools for software understanding, evolution, debugging, and testing.
 The material will be useful for students working in compilers, systems, software engineering, and programming languages, or incorporating such areas into their ongoing research in other areas (interdisciplinary research).